Skip to Content

 Queen's Garden Trail, Bryce Canyon

-The easiest trail is the Queens Garden Trail, which is less than two miles roundtrip.
+The easiest trail is Queens Garden Trail, which is less than two miles roundtrip.
 This easy hike can be a short walk through a hoodoo-filled landscape to a beautiful garden of hoodoos at the end.
 By descending into the canyon, you can follow the bends and search for the striking hoodoo that resembles Queen Victoria.

 16. Travel the Contrasting Colors of Red Canyon